JolomonSon/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
-The grep root /etc/passwd command display lines containing the pattern “root” from the file /etc/passwd
+The grep -c bin /etc/passwd command display the number of lines that contain the pattern “bin” in the file /etc/passwd